Davemafy/Davemafy/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Building Brillo — a simple learning tracker.
-- 🌱 I’m currently learning Api design, Node.js,
+- 🌱 I’m currently learning Node.js
 - 👯 I’m looking to collaborate on Opensource Projects and Hackathons
 - 🤔 I’m looking for help with Getting Interships
 - 💬 Ask me about All things frontend and user experience